couchbase/indexing/secondary/docs/configuration.rst

     RouterEndpointFactory callback to generate endpoint instances to push data to downstream

 **projector.vbucketSyncTimeout** (int)
-    timeout, in milliseconds, is for sending periodic Sync messages for
+    timeout, in milliseconds, for sending periodic Sync messages.

 **projector.adminport.listenAddr** (string)
-    http bind address for this projector's adminport
+    projector's adminport address listen for request.

 **projector.adminport.maxHeaderBytes** (int)
     in bytes, is max. length of adminport http header used by projector